freistli/TeamsCommunicatorDocs/privacy.md

 ## Privacy Policy

-The Teams Communicator app as a Freemium app.
+The Premises Communicator app as a Freemium app.
 This app is provided by Freist Li at no cost and is intended for use as is.

 This page is used to inform visitors regarding the policies with the collection, use, and disclosure of Personal Information if anyone decided to use this app

 If you choose to use the app, then you agree to the collection and use of information in relation to this policy.
 The Personal Information collected is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Teams Communicator unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Premises Communicator unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**